 How Quickly Can You See Results?

-The results of Chinese medicine treatments will vary depending on each case, but some patients notice visual changes within 2 – 4 weeks.
-It is very important that patients comply with all treatment requirements for maximum effectiveness including nutritional changes and Chinese herbs.
+The results of Chinese medicine treatments may differ per individual, but some patients see visual changes within 2 – 4 weeks.
+It is very important that patients comply with all treatment recommendations for maximum effectiveness including dietary recommendations and Chinese herbs.

 Discover what the natural remedies of acupuncture and herbal medicine can do for you.